joomla-projects/developer-documentation/en/docs/contribute/tools.md

 ## Tools and Requirements

-!!! info "The only thing absolutely required to make contribute to the documentation project is a [Github account](https://github.com/)."
+!!! info "The only thing absolutely required to contribute to the documentation project is a [Github account](https://github.com/)."

 - You can make simple changes directly on the Github.com website, after forking the documentation repository.